robmollerau/DAMM/README.md

 *MSSQL*

-Call it directly in SSMS.
+Call it directly in SSMS or use it inside stored procedures.
 Example:
 use <database>
 print dbo.fn_CheckDAMM( 1234 )